 Luckily, AAMI offers a few Car Insurance options that will cover these scenarios (and more!).
 Find out more.

 If you buy or sell your vehicle within NSW, then the Green Slip will stay with the vehicle and be transferred to the new owner.
-RMS will automatically notify your CTP insurer of the change.
+Transport for NSW (TfNSW) formerly the RMS will automatically notify your CTP insurer of the change.
 If you purchase a registered vehicle, the Green Slip will be with the previous owner’s CTP insurer.

 If you buy a vehicle that has a Green Slip with another insurer but you’d like to remain with AAMI, contact us.
 We can send you a CTP Green Slip notice when your car registration is up for renewal, so you can transfer over.